 New Jersey has plenty of opportunities for new dental assistants, and those opportunities are only set to grow.
 Employment in health care is rising steadily across the US and New Jersey is no exception.
 [Seguir leyendo en español]

 The dental practice act in New Jersey defines the duties that dental assistants may or may not perform, and the qualifications they are required to hold in order to perform expanded functions.
-In general, a dental assistant will always work under the supervision of a licensed dentist.
+In general, a dental assistant in New Jersey will always work under the supervision of a licensed dentist.

 Unregistered dental assistants may perform basic supportive dental procedures under supervision, and there are no explicit training requirements at this level.